RamiliaNigmatullina/words-opener/README.md

 ## Instructions for using the application
 ### Option 1
-1. Paste your words to the `in.txt` file in the root of the application, e.g.:
+1. Paste your words to the `in.txt` file in the root of the application, e.g. [IELTS vocabulary](https://engexam.info/ielts-reading-practice-tests/ielts-reading-practice-test-1/5/#ielts-vocab-1):
 ```
 n. prominence — fame, outstanding position
 lat. lingua franca — common language of communication for people who have different mother tongues.
 English is the worldwide recognized lingua franca.